gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 - For Stock T20: `boot`, `kernel`, `root`, `driver`, `appfs`, `config` and `para` are written; `backupa` would be formatted.
 - For Stock T31: `boot`, `kernel`, `rootfs`, `app` and `cfg` are written; `kback` would be formatted.

-When it is enabled, all partition images are needed.
+When it is enabled, all partition images are required for the switch profile operation to start.
 This is only helpful when you need to write `rootfs_data` partition for OpenIPC.

 On Stock firmware, some partitions, such as `aback`, `kback`, `backupa`, `backupd`, etc., don't need to be written because they don't contain any meaningful data as they are used by Stock firmware as stage partitions to install updates.
 You can disable this option to save time.